 Mark Zuckerberg Speaks Chinese, Shouldn’t You?

-Recently, Mark Zuckerberg gave a twenty minute speech in Chinese to a university in Beijing.
+A few years ago, Mark Zuckerberg gave a twenty-minute speech in Chinese to a university in Beijing.
 While this wasn’t the first time the founder of Facebook tested out his Chinese-speaking chops, it still didn’t lessen the amazement expressed by students and faculty present at the event.
-It was around this same time last year that Zuckerberg first astonished the world with his language abilities by carrying out a Q&A session entirely in Chinese.
+It was around that same time that Zuckerberg first astonished the world with his language abilities by carrying out a Q&A session entirely in Chinese.
 And although he was roundly criticized for speaking like he had a ‘mouth full of marbles,’ this didn’t stop the famous CEO from continuing his language studies and trying out his Chinese a second time!
 Should the rest of us follow suit?

 If numbers could speak…